 He was formerly a journalist at the Financial Times for 15 years, working in Tokyo, San Francisco and London.
 Before that he completed a Ph.D. on the French resistance at the University of Cambridge.

-Tom was elected to the Board in 2013 and sits on both the Audit, Governance and Risk Committee and the Grow Group.
+Tom was elected to the Board in 2013 and re-elected in 2017 and sits on both the Audit, Governance and Risk Committee and the Grow Group.

 He is a solicitor and is currently the Director of Governance and Legal Services at the Chartered Institute of Arbitrators.